A Toroidal Maxwell-Cremona-Delaunay Correspondence: Equilibrium Implies Reciprocal, Sort Of

 \subsection{Force Diagrams}

-The results of the previous section have a more physical interpretation that may be more intuitive.
-Let~$G$ be any geodesic graph on the unit square flat torus $\Torus_\square$.
-Recall from Section \ref{SS:example} that any positive stress~$\omega$ on $G$ induces a positive stress on its universal cover $\widetilde{G}$, which in turn induces a reciprocal diagram~$(\widetilde{G})^*$ by the classical Maxwell--Cremona correspondence.
-This infinite plane graph $(\widetilde{G})^*$ is doubly-periodic, but in general with a different period lattice from the universal cover $\widetilde{G}$.
+The results of the previous section have an alternative interpretation that may be more intuitive.
+Let~$\Gamma$ be any geodesic embedding on the unit square flat torus $\Torus_\square$.
+Recall from Section \ref{SS:example} that any equilibrium stress~$\omega$ on $\Gamma$ induces an equilibrium stress on its universal cover $\Universal{\Gamma}$, which in turn induces a reciprocal diagram~$(\Universal{\Gamma})^*$, which is unique up to translation, by the classical Maxwell--Cremona correspondence.
+This infinite plane graph $(\Universal{\Gamma})^*$ is doubly-periodic, but in general with a different period lattice from the universal cover $\Universal{\Gamma}$.

-Said differently, we can always construct another geodesic torus graph $H$ that is combinatorially dual to $G$, such that for every edge $e$ of $G$, the corresponding edge $e^*$ of $H$ is orthogonal to $e$ and has length $\omega_e\cdot\abs{e}$; however, this torus graph $H$ does not necessarily lie on the \emph{square} flat torus.
-(By construction, $H$ is the unique torus graph whose universal cover is $(\widetilde{G})^*$, the reciprocal diagram of the universal cover of $G$.)
-We call $H$ the \EMPH{force diagram} of $G$ with respect to $\omega$.
-The force diagram $H$ lies on the same flat torus $\Torus_\square$ as $G$ if and only if $\omega$ is a reciprocal stress for $G$.
+Said differently, we can always construct another geodesic torus embedding $\Digamma$ that is combinatorially dual to $\Gamma$, such that for every edge $e$ of $\Gamma$, the corresponding edge $e^*$ of~$\Digamma$ is “orthogonal” to $e$ (insofar as their displacement vectors, considered as vectors in $\R^2$, are orthogonal) and has length $\omega_e\cdot\abs{e}$; however, this embedding $\Digamma$ does not necessarily lie on the \emph{square} flat torus.
+Specifically, $\Digamma$ is the quotient of some reciprocal diagram $(\Universal{\Gamma})^*$ of the universal cover with respect to its period lattice.
+We call~$\Digamma$ a \EMPH{force diagram} of $\Gamma$ with respect to $\omega$.
+Force diagrams are unique up to translation.
+A force diagram $\Digamma$ lies on the same flat torus $\Torus_\square$ as~$\Gamma$ if and only if $\omega$ is a reciprocal stress for $\Gamma$.